-- Keep the boundaries between Aylesbury and each settlement in the NA, and between these settlements, to ensure that there is no coalescence, and that they remain as separate communities within an essentially rural environment, conserving green spaces and wildlife, recognising that regions within the NA have different characteristics due to the various ways that they have grown and developed over time.
-This is reflected in the different development areas, which each have distinct identities. - Keep the linear nature of the village of Bierton. - Improve and develop the existing community facilities within the village of Bierton.
+• Keep the boundaries between Aylesbury and each settlement in the NA, and between these settlements, to ensure that there is no coalescence, and that they remain as discrete communities within an essentially rural environment, conserving green spaces and wildlife, recognising that regions within the NA have different characteristics due to the various ways that they have grown and developed over time.
+This is reflected in the different development areas, which each have distinct identities.